 “How do we learn, how do we excel when we’re already very, very good?”

-How do organisations could continue to grow and improve, and where does new knowledge come from?
-How do we know if something works – or not?
+How can organisations continue to grow and improve, and where does new knowledge come from?
+And how do we know if something works – or not?
 How can we short-cut trial and error and fast-track success?